AbdulRaqeeb29/monitor-agent/README.md

 The command used for deploying the agent as a container: 'docker run -d -v /var/run/docker.sock:/var/run/docker.sock --name monitor-agent monitor-agent'

+I have also attached a file display.php where you can run any sql query to get an overview of the queries and their performance.
+You can also add graphs and different entities for your data depending on your use-case.

 Note that these commands are to be run in the bash script inside the folder which consists of all the 3 files (monitor_contaners, DockerFile, requirements.txt).